IBeArjen/integration-prototype/doc/top_level_packages.md

 ##### NOTE

-In the SIP code we expect to have a small number of example demonstration pipeline workflows in this package whose main role is to provide a platform for exercising interfaces with services in the SIP SDP software stack.
+- In the SIP code we expect to have a small number of example demonstration pipeline workflows in this package whose main role is to provide a platform for exercising interfaces with services in the SIP SDP software stack.

 ### `platform_services`

+This package groups sub-packages which provide non-domain specific services.
+It is expected that this will be implemented mostly using configured off-the-shelf components.

+##### NOTE

+- The separation between packages in `platform_services`, `sdp_services`,
+  and `execution_control` is still fairly poorly defined in the SDP architecture so some packages may move between these in future.

 ### `sdp_services`

+This package groups sub-packages which provide domain-specific services.
+These will be constructed from a combination of configured off-the-shelf components and custom SDP specific modules.

+##### NOTE

+- The separation between packages in `platform_services`, `sdp_services`,
+  and `execution_control` is still fairly poorly defined in the SDP architecture so some packages may move between these in future.

 ### `system_services`

+This package contains sub-packages which provide libraries for common APIs used bu all SDP modules.
+Extreme care should be taken in code within this package as it could have impact on all other modules.

+##### NOTE

+- In SIP we do not expect to have any code in this package as we will be using entirely standard packages and modules which do not need a customisation.

 ## References